 In addition, as disclosed in the Company's Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 filed on December 23, 2014 the Company proposed the following amendments to the exiting investment management agreement between the Company and the Advisor (such agreement, the "Existing Agreement").
-The amendment will: (a) reduce the base management fee from 2.00% of the Company's total assets to 1.75% of the Company's total assets, excluding cash, and (b) change the structure of the incentive management fee based on the Company's performance (the "Incentive Fee") in a manner will (i) reduce the "hurdle rate" required for the Existing Advisor to earn, and be paid, the Incentive Fee, (ii) adjust the related "catch-up" provision, (iii) adjust the period over which the Incentive Fee on income is based, (iv) eliminate the off-set of any net unrealized capital depreciation during such period in respect of the Incentive Fee based on income and (v) introduce a deferral feature on the income portion of the Incentive Fee on capital gains is the removal of the hurdle and associated catch-up provision with respect to such portion of the Incentive Fee.
+The amendment will: (a) reduce the base management fee from 2.00% of the Company's total assets to 1.75% of the Company's total assets, excluding cash, and (b) change the structure of the incentive management fee based on the Company's performance (the "Incentive Fee") in a manner will (i) reduce the "hurdle rate" required for the Existing Advisor to earn, and be paid, the Incentive Fee, (ii) adjust the related "catch-up" provision, (iii) adjust the period over which the Incentive Fee on income is based, (iv) eliminate the off-set of any net unrealized capital depreciation during such period in respect of the Incentive Fee based on income and (v) introduce a deferral feature on the income portion of the Incentive Fee during periods when our total return does not equal or exceed the hurdle rate.
+The only change in the Incentive Fee on capital gains is the removal of the hurdle and associated catch-up provision with respect to such portion of the Incentive Fee.
 Please reference the complete Proxy Statement filed with the Securities and Exchange Commission on December 23, 2014 for further information on the fee structure.